Riko Simanjuntak

-Riko Simanjuntak (born 26 January 1992) is an Indonesian professional footballer who plays as a winger for Liga 1 club Persija Jakarta.
+Riko Simanjuntak (born 26 January 1992) is an Indonesian professional footballer, also known as Ucok, who plays as a winger for Championship club PSS Sleman, on loan from Super League club Persija Jakarta.
 Before he joined Persija, he had changed clubs four times.
-He is sometimes called Ucok and is often a mainstay player for the team in Indonesian competitions.
+He is often a mainstay player for the team in Indonesian competitions.

 Club career

 PSMS Medan

-In 2010-12, before he joined PSMS Medan, Simanjuntak was an amateur futsal player in Pematangsiantar, North Sumatera.
+In 2010–12, before he joined PSMS Medan, Ucok was an amateur futsal player in Pematangsiantar, North Sumatra.
 He and his brother Johan Simanjuntak always played together in one team.
-Simanjuntak plays as a right flank, Johan as a left flank.
+Simanjuntak plays as a right flank, and Johan as a left flank.
 Once, PSMS's Coach Suimin Diharja watched their futsal match together.
-Simanjuntak and Johan's speed, agility, and sharpness made the coach interested in recruiting him.
-Finally Simanjuntak and Johan joined PSMS and played for PSMS Medan who were then playing in the Indonesia Super League.
-This was Simanjuntak's first football club.
+Ucok and Johan's speed, agility, and sharpness made the coach interested in recruiting him.
+Finally, Simanjuntak and Johan joined PSMS and played for PSMS Medan who were then playing in the Indonesia Super League.
+This was Ucok 's first football club.

 PS Bangka

-After the chaotic league dualism, a year later, Simanjuntak did not get a League 1 team.
+After the chaotic league dualism, a year later, Ucok did not get a League 1 team.
 He finally joined and played for Liga 2 club PS Bangka.
 This is where he showed his abilities in the field.
 In the 18 games he played, Simanjuntak scored 7 goals.

 Gresik United

-In the 2015 season, Simanjuntak signed a year's contract with Persegres Gresik United.
+In the 2015 season, Ucok signed a year's contract with Persegres Gresik United.
 He made his debut in a 0–1 away win against Barito Putera on 11 April.
 He scored his first goal in a 2–1 home win against Borneo, scoring after 45 minutes.

 Semen Padang

-In 2016 Simanjuntak signed with Semen Padang for the Indonesia Soccer Championship A. He made 66 league appearances and scored 4 goals for Semen Padang.
+In 2016, Ucok signed with Semen Padang for the Indonesia Soccer Championship A. He made 66 league appearances and scored 4 goals for Semen Padang.

 Persija Jakarta

-In 2018, Simanjuntak signed a contract with Indonesian Liga 1 club Persija Jakarta.
+In 2018, Ucok signed a contract with Indonesian Super League club Persija Jakarta.
 He made his debut on 23 March 2018 in a match against Bhayangkara.
-On 8 June 2018, Simanjuntak scored his first goal for Persija against TIRA-Persikabo in the 85th minute at the Sultan Agung Stadium, Bantul.
+On 8 June 2018, Ucok scored his first goal for Persija against TIRA-Persikabo in the 85th minute at the Sultan Agung Stadium, Bantul.

 International career

-Riko played for the Indonesia national team at the 2018 AFF Championship and the 2022 FIFA World Cup qualification.
+Ucok played for the Indonesia national team at the 2018 AFF Championship and the 2022 FIFA World Cup qualification.

-On March 2023, Riko was named in Indonesia's squad by Manager Shin Tae-Yong for two friendly matches against Burundi.
+In March 2023, Ucok was named to Indonesia's squad by Manager Shin Tae-Yong for two friendly matches against Burundi.
 The selection was met with surprise, as it marked his return to the national side after four years.

+Others

+Ucok was called up by Rahmad Darmawan to played for the Liga Indonesia All-Stars in the 2025 Piala Presiden where he scored in a 6–3 lost to EFL Championship club Oxford United on 6 July 2025.